arunmenon/text2sql/documentation/reports/knowledge_graph_flywheel.md

 When generating table descriptions, we include the relationship neighborhood:

-- Pass "parent" and "child" tables as context
+- Provide related tables discovered during relationship analysis
-- Include relationship types and cardinality
+- Include relationship types (one-to-many, many-to-many) and cardinality
-- Show sample data that demonstrates these relationships
+- Show sample join data that demonstrates these relationships in context

 **Value Proposition:**
 - Tables are understood within their ecosystem, not in isolation